Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Introduction

 In our empirical evaluation on the OWASP Benchmark~\cite{owaspbenchmark}, we observe that this problem is particularly severe: When aggregating findings across multiple mainstream SAST tools, the vast majority of non-vulnerable cases are flagged as suspicious by at least one scanner.
 Moreover, many FPs are shared across tools, indicating correlated semantic blind spots rather than isolated tool-specific errors.
 These observations suggest that simply combining or tuning existing SAST tools is insufficient to make their outputs actionable at scale.

 \textit{\textbf{Existing techniques.}} To mitigate the FP problem, prior research has explored learning-based approaches that classify or prioritize static warnings~\cite{guo2023mitigating,kang2022detecting}.
-For example, Transformer-based models have been proposed to distinguish FPs from true vulnerabilities using learned representations of code and warnings~\cite{kharkar2022reduce}.
-More recently, large language models (LLMs) have been applied as semantic inspectors for static analysis results~\cite{wen2024llm4sa,du2025llm4pfa}.
+For example, Transformer-based models have been \mrm{used} to distinguish FPs from true vulnerabilities using learned representations of code and warnings~\cite{kharkar2022reduce}.
+More recently, LLMs have been applied as semantic inspectors for static analysis results~\cite{wen2024llm4sa,du2025llm4pfa}.
 The state-of-the-art approach, LLM4SA~\cite{wen2024llm4sa}, demonstrates that prompting LLMs with SAST warnings and relevant code context can improve precision.

 Despite these advances, existing LLM-based techniques primarily rely on \emph{static prompting}, where the model is used as a one-shot classifier that produces a verdict in a single pass~\cite{wen2024llm4sa,du2025llm4pfa}.
 Such approaches cannot actively explore codebases, gather additional evidence, or iteratively refine responses, in contrast to agentic frameworks that can interact with environments and tools~\cite{yao2022react,yang2024sweagent,wang2025openhands}.
-However, these abilities are often essential for accurately assessing whether a reported vulnerability is real or a false positive, especially in the presence of complex control flow or object-level semantics\cite{li2024interpvd,lenarduzzi2023comparision,wen2024llm4sa}.
+However, these abilities are often essential for accurately assessing whether a reported vulnerability is real or an FP, especially in the presence of complex control flow or object-level semantics\cite{li2024interpvd,lenarduzzi2023comparision,wen2024llm4sa}.

 \textit{\textbf{Our insights.}} LLM-based agents have brought considerable breakthroughs in recent years by extending vanilla LLMs with iterative reasoning, tool use, and environment interaction~\cite{yao2022react,yang2024sweagent,wang2025openhands}.
 In software engineering tasks, agent-based approaches have shown strong effectiveness in areas such as automatic program repair~\cite{yu2025patchagent,bouzenia2025repairagent}, agile effort estimation~\cite{bui2025llm}, and code generation~\cite{lin2025soen}.
 Unlike static prompting, these agents operate in multi-step \textit{perceive--reason--act} loops, enabling them to inspect code, navigate repositories, and validate intermediate assumptions~\cite{yao2022react,yang2024sweagent,wang2025openhands}.